dgeb/json-api/format/index.md

 ### Resource Representations

-This section describes how resources are described throughout a JSON API document.
-It applies to primary resources, represented at the top level of the document, as well as linked resources.
+This section describes how resources are represented throughout a JSON API document.
+It applies to primary resources, which are present at the top level of a document, as well as linked resources.

 #### Singular Resources